Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your car loan payments will affect how you deal with your loan, so examine them carefully.
 Before you send a new loan application, make sure you’ve considered the following factors.

-Many lenders pre-compute interest on your car loan.
+If you’re paying a variable interest rate, you should find out when the lender recalculates your interest according to the prime lending rate.
+Also know that many lenders pre-compute interest on your car loan.
 This means that the amount of interest you’ll pay by the end of your loan is worked into your payments.
-Even if you make extra payments, the bulk of it will likely be applied to your interest — not the principal — so you won’t reduce the actual amount of your loan.
+Even if you make extra payments, the bulk of it will likely be applied to your interest — not the principal — so you won’t save by paying your car loan off early.